How To Move A Double Wide Mobile Home – Full Breakdown Instructions.

 On To The Second Half.

-The remaining section of the house can be jacked up one side at a time.
-Remove the block and pads, then lower the home section down onto its axles and hitch.
+The remaining section of the house cannot be jacked up one side at a time with the block removed until it is lower down onto it’s axles and front hitch.

 Wrap The Home In Polythene.